 Eliane Elias: Tiny Desk Concert

-Eliane Elias and her husband and bassist, Marc Johnson, arrived the day before this Tiny Desk to check out the space and audition the just-delivered shiny Yamaha digital piano.
-We all worked to make sure that every detail, including the sound and camera angles, were just right.
+Eliane Elias and her team arrived the day before this Tiny Desk to check out the space and audition the piano.
+We all worked to make sure that every detail, including the sound and cameras, were just right.
 And it turned out great.
 The meticulousness and care that went into this concert is evident in the brilliance of the performance.

 Elias and her band brought a little bit of Brazil with this commanding performance of the best of the Brazilian jazz genre.
 Watch how the piano keys sit comfortably under Elias' hands, and how the dynamic syncopation in her percussive left hand complements the beautiful melodic lines of her right, both blending perfectly with the musicianship of her talented band.
 This superb combination of Afro-Latin rhythms, like samba and bossa nova, with straight-ahead styles make for really infectious music.